MyPublicGitHubAcct/MyGtdProcess/MyGtdProcess.md

 ### Weekly - Beginning

-- Organize goals for the week.
+- Organize goals for the week by day.

 ### Weekly - End